Candon: History

-During the pre-colonial period, Candon was a coastal trading settlement frequented by trade ships of Austronesian, Arab, Indian, Chinese, and Japanese traders (similar to other trading towns along the Ilocos region like Aparri, Lingayen, and Vigan).
+Historically, during the pre-colonial period, Candon was a coastal trading settlement frequented by trade ships of Austronesian, Arab, Indian, Chinese, and Japanese traders (similar to other trading towns along the Ilocos region like Aparri, Lingayen, and Vigan).

 The settlement also had a long history of trading ties with Cordillerans in the highlands of Luzon, which continued through the Spanish colonial period.
 The town of Candon features prominently in the accounts of Biag, the legendary 17th century folk hero and founder of Sagada.
 Candon also hosted missionaries who were converting the Itneg and other Cordilleran peoples in neighboring regions.

 The history of Candon in the early Spanish period is hazy.
 The first church in the settlement was established by an Augustinian mission in 1591.
 According to modern folklore, this church was built near a kandong tree, which is supposedly the origin of the name of the city.
 The church was later replaced with the Candon Church in 1695.
 Candon Church was damaged by an earthquake in 1707 and was restored in 1713.
 The church graveyard located south of the Población was opened in 1797.

 The settlement was organized into a municipality in 1780.
 The first civil government was established under the cabeza de barangay Don Juan P. Madarang by the Augustinian friar Mariano de Conquera.
 In the Diccionario geográfico, estadístico, histórico de las Islas Filipinas (Buzeta & Bravo, 1850–1851), Candon was described as being a city of around 3,000 households, with a port and a military fort named "San Martín de Tiagán".
 Candon was mainly agricultural.
 Its products consisted of rice, corn, sugarcane, vegetables, and fruits.
 It also had a cotton and indigo industry, as well as a livestock industry.